qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ![intialize](/assets/images//intialize.JPG)

 Note: make sure to use LittleEndian() on the register of qubits.
-From here you will have to unpack the qubits with let qubits = qubits! in order to set the right data type for the rest of our algorithm.
+From here you will have to unpack the qubits with let qubits = qubits! in order to set the right data type after using PrepareUniformSuperposition() as it spits out LE datatype.
 I didn't include this so it looked neat.

 In order to mark items we simply mark all indices that come before i.